-• The children's entitlement is based upon the Guildford Scheme of Work which has two attainment targets.
+The children's entitlement is based upon the Understanding Christianity document whose key purpose is "to support children in developing their understanding of Christianity, as a contribution to their the world and their own experiences in it" and the Discovery RE scheme which has three attainment targets.

 These provide the basis for our planning and teaching.